jestinbin/clone-redis/POST.md

 # Todos

 - [ ] handle argument keys and changing positions like redis `SET key value [NX | XX] [GET] ...`; [link](https://redis.io/commands/set/)
+- [ ] use a delimiter (e.g., '\n') for sending messages, buffer incoming data on the receiving side until the delimiter is detected, and then process the buffered message.
+This approach remains independent of socket-level `buffering` behavior.